 Dry needling can speed up recovery time and allow you to return to your daily life as quickly as possible.
-If you are interested in our Tulsa, OK dry needling services, don’t hesitate to contact Recover today to schedule a consultation.
+If you are interested in our Tulsa, OK dry needling services, don’t hesitate to Contact Us Today at Tulsa, OK Center to schedule a consultation.
 We’ll get you started on the path toward recovery!

 FREQUENCY ASKED QUESTIONS

 - Dry needling uses much thinner needles than those used in a syringe to inject the medication.
 The sensation has been described as feeling a slight pinch when the needle enters the area, and pressure during the treatment.

 - Dry needling is focused on healing by inducing the micro inflammatory response in the area of the affected tissue.
 This speeds up healing and releases trigger points.
 Whereas, acupuncture focuses on balancing the Qi (energy) via stimulation in the acupuncture points from the needle.

 - This varies from state to state.
 Ideally, your practitioner should have a doctorate degree and additional training in dry needling techniques.

 - It is not recommended that you have a dry needling session if you are taking blood thinners, if you have a severe phobia to needles, if you have an allergy to metals, or a damaged or compromised circulatory system.